Pre-Medical & Pre-Health Studies

 |1 Semester of Calculus||MATH 241|

-In addition to a challenging academic curriculum which provides a strong scientific foundation for MCAT preparation and further study in medical school, Marist College provides specialized advising (see below) as well as several special programs for pre-medical students.
+In addition to a challenging academic curriculum which provides a strong scientific foundation for MCAT preparation and further study in medical school, Marist College provides specialized advising as well as several special programs for pre-medical students.
 We have formal internship programs with St. Francis Hospital, which is located directly across Route 9 from the College, and with Vassar Brothers Medical Center, a short drive away.
-We also offer special joint programs with Tufts University School of Dental Medicine, New York College of Podiatric Medicine, SUNY Upstate Medical University, Sage College, and the Arizona School of Health Sciences.
+We also offer special joint programs with Tufts University School of Dental Medicine, New York College of Podiatric Medicine, SUNY Upstate Medical University, Sage College, New York Chiropractic College, and the Arizona School of Health Sciences.

 In addition to preparation for medical schools, our curricula in the sciences support student preparation for entry into schools of Dentistry, Veterinary Medicine, Podiatry, Optometry, Physical Therapy, Physician Assistant, Pharmacy, Occupational Therapy, and Chiropractic Medicine.
 Marist students are extremely successful gaining admission to these schools, with between 60-95% over the past five year (2007 to 2012) gaining entry to their chosen health profession school.
 Our alumni have graduated from the vet schools at Cornell and Penn, Duke's Physical Therapy program, the dental school at SUNY-Stony Brook, as well as dozens of other outstanding health professional programs.